TheOdinProject/curriculum/web_development_101/command_line_basics.md

 <ul><ul>
   <li>On Linux: Open the programs menu and search for "terminal".
 You can also open the terminal by pressing <code>CTRL</code> + <code>ALT</code> + <code>T</code></li>
   <li>On Mac: Open your applications folder and find "Terminal"</li>
-  <li>On Windows 10: Open the programs menu and search for "Command Prompt"</li>
 </ul></ul>
 </details>